Catholic sisters and nuns in Canada: Newfoundland

 In 1833 at the request of Bishop Michael Anthony Fleming, the Presentation Sisters came to Newfoundland from Galway and opened a school for children.
 Within weeks the sisters were inundated with new pupils, the children of the Irish of St. John's, who saw education as the best means of economic and social advancement.
 In 1842, Fleming invited the Sisters of Mercy to come to teach girls and to help create a Catholic middle class.
 The Presentation Sisters, Mother Mary Bernard Kirwan accompanied by Sisters Mary Xavier Molony, Josephine French and M. de Sales Lovelock came in 1833 and established a school next to the convent.
 This school is still in operation.
 The motherhouse was established at St. John's adjacent to the Basilica of St. John the Baptist.

 Nova Scotia

-The Sisters of Charity of Saint Vincent de Paul were founded in 1849 in Halifax, Nova Scotia from New York; this has been designated a National Historic Event.
+The Sisters of Charity of Saint Vincent de Paul (Halifax) were founded in 1849 in Halifax, Nova Scotia from New York; this has been designated a National Historic Event.
 They came in response to a request by then Archbishop of Halifax William Walsh.
 By 1856, the order in Halifax was accepted as a separate congregation by Pope Pius IX and took on their new official name.
 The order is part of the Sisters of Charity Federation which includes a number of congregations using the "Sisters of Charity" umbrella.